How to build a sales support process that drives growth.Posted on December 4th, 2018 by Jessica Dunn

 The symptoms of poor sales support are easy to spot, but pinpointing the root cause can be challenging.
 It requires bringing the right players together to have an open, honest discussion about sales support in your organization.
-This is a discussion that doesn’t happen enough since most companies stick with the status quo.
+This discussion doesn’t happen enough since most companies stick with the status quo.

-To diagnose the actual problems with your sales support.
-Try taking the following steps:
+To diagnose the actual problems with your sales support, try taking the following steps:

 - Bring together sales and marketing leaders and run an exploratory session on your organization's current sales support.
 Define the answers to questions like how is sales support currently being handled, how are reps preparing themselves for sales calls and incorporating sales material into them, and what are the current issues each department is dealing with.
 Openly discussing these questions may make potential solutions apparent.